R Package

 install.packages("devtools")

-devtools::install_github("MiguelRodo/repos")System requirements: bash, git, curl, and jq must be available on your PATH.
+devtools::install_github("MiguelRodo/repos")System requirements: repos and git must be available on your PATH.

 End-to-End Workflow